-Notice that every score rule will relate to at least 1 planning entity class (directly or indirectly through a logically inserted fact).
+Notice that every score rule will relate to at least one planning entity class (directly or indirectly through a logically inserted fact).

-This is normal: it would be a waste of time to write a score rule that only relates to problem facts, as the consequence will never change during planning, no matter what the possible solution.
+This is a normal case.
+It would be a waste of time to write a score rule that only relates to problem facts, as the consequence will never change during planning, no matter what the possible solution.